Symbian9/qmapshack-doc-wiki/DocGetQMapShack.md

 ## Linux

 Currently the software is distributed as source code only.
-You need CMake, Qt5, GDAL and Proj4 to compile the code.
+You need CMake, Qt5, GDAL, Proj4 and Routino to compile the code.
 Depending on your system you have to install compiler tools, too.
 This description is for \*nix based systems with GCC installed and a GNU make system.

 If you want to use the cutting edge you need _Mercurial_ to access the repository.
 Find the [_instructions here_](https://bitbucket.org/maproom/qmapshack/overview).